realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | Click to watch the video |

 The firmware currently supports the [Adafruit 4991](https://www.adafruit.com/product/4991), [DFRobot Gravity 360](https://www.dfrobot.com/product-2575.html) and [DuPPA I2CEncoder 2.1](https://www.duppa.net/shop/i2cencoder-v2-1/) (or [here](https://www.tindie.com/products/saimon/i2cencoder-v21-connect-rotary-encoder-on-i2c-bus/)) i2c rotary encoders; a CircuitSetup original prop is in the works.
+For the Adafruit and the DupPa, I recommend buying the PCBs without an actual encoder and soldering on a Bourns PEC11R-42xxy-S0024.

 Notes:
 - The knob is only evaluated if no GPS receiver is connected, or if the **_Display GPS speed_** is unchecked.
 GPS speed has priority over the knob.